kaigg96/Portfolio-Manager-Pro/README.md

 - As a user, I want to be able to load a saved portfolio.

-**Instructions for Grader**

-- You can generate the first required action related to adding Xs to a Y by...
-1. Run GraphicalUIAppMain
-2. Select New Portfolio
-3. Select Deposit
-4. Input 1000 and press deposit
-5. Select Purchase Stocks
-6. Input AAPL as the company name and 1 as the shares to purchase
-7. Press the Purchase button

-- You can generate the second required action related to adding Xs to a Y by...
-1. Run GraphicalUIAppMain
-2. Select New Portfolio
-3. Select View Portfolio (although you probably want to make a deposit and/or purchase some shares first!)

-- You can locate my visual component by...
-1. Run GraphicalUIAppMain
-2. Select New Portfolio
-3. Select Browse Listed Companies (logos)

-- You can save the state of my application by...
-1. Run GraphicalUIAppMain
-2. Select New Portfolio
-3. Select Save Portfolio

-- You can reload the state of my application by...
-1. Run GraphicalUIAppMain
-2. Select Load Portfolio

-**Phase 4: Task 2**

-Event Log:

-Wed Apr 05 12:11:44 PDT 2023
-Deposited 1000.0

-Wed Apr 05 12:11:50 PDT 2023
-Purchased 1 shares of Microsoft

-Wed Apr 05 12:11:54 PDT 2023
-Withdrew 100.0

-Wed Apr 05 12:11:59 PDT 2023
-Deposited 252.75

-Wed Apr 05 12:11:59 PDT 2023
-Sold 1 shares of Microsoft

-**Phase 4: Task 3**

 This code could definitely be helped by refactoring.
 I think I could make use of inheritance to increase the specificity of each class